 In Agile development, as well as in any product development, there are always uncertainties.
-It is recommended that these complexity factors be included in the relative sizing of Epics/Features used when establishing a Work Package cost/schedule baseline for that Feature.
-Planning should also include the isolation of any reserve capacity or assumptions for defect time.
+It is recommended that these complexity factors be included in the relative sizing of Epics/Capabilities and Features used when establishing a Work Package technical/schedule/cost baseline for that Feature.
+Planning should also include the isolation of any reserve capacity or assumptions for time needed to work off defects.
 Staff utilization, specifically the assumptions made during original complexity estimation for development focus factor, must also be considered when establishing baseline values.
-As usual in any earned value managed program, unknown risks may be held at a higher level against Management Reserve for use when in-scope unanticipated work is discovered, and new functionality must be added to complete a product.
+As usual in any Earned Value managed program, unknown risks may be held at a higher level against Management Reserve for use when in-scope unanticipated work is discovered, and new functionality must be added to complete a product.